SPSS » Getting to Know SPSS » Working with Variables

-In SPSS, you need to define your variables, which occurs in the Variables View.
-To access the Variable View you need to click the Variables View tab as shown below:
+In SPSS Statistics, you need to define your variables, which occurs in the Variable View.
+To access the Variable View you need to click on the Variable View tab (unselected) displayed in SPSS tab (this will become highlighted: Variable View tab (active) displayed in SPSS), as shown below:

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-Here you can adjust the properties of each of your variables under 10 categories - Name, Type, Width, Decimals, Label, Values, Missing, Columns, Align and Measure.
+In this Variable View, you can adjust the properties of each of your variables under 10 categories: Name, Type, Width, Decimals, Label, Values, Missing, Columns, Align and Measure.

 SPSS Variables - Width You can alter the number of digits displayed in the column by clicking in the appropriate Width cell.

-SPSS Variables - Decimals You can alter the number of digits after the decimal place by clicking in the appropriate Width cell.
+SPSS Variables - Decimals You can alter the number of digits after the decimal place by clicking in the appropriate Decimals cell.

-SPSS Variables - Label Click on the appropriate cell in the Labels column to give a long description which will help you to understand the variable you are referring to.
+SPSS Variables - Label Click on the appropriate cell in the Label column to give a long description, which will help you to understand the variable you are referring to.

 SPSS Variables - Values You can give a text label for category codes by clicking on the appropriate cell in the column values.
-Default is None.
+The default is "None".

-First click on the "None" cell box and then on the SPSS Dot Button button as show in the diagram below:
+First, click on the "None" cell box and then on the SPSS Dot Button button, as highlighted in the diagram below:

 Working with Variables

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-Enter the numeric code value 1 in the text box for Value:.
-This value corresponds to the group representing "males", so enter "males" in the Label: box.
+In the Value Labels dialogue box, enter the numeric code value "1" in the text box: Value:.
+This value corresponds to the group representing "Males", so enter "Males" in the Label: box.

 Working with Variables

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 Click on the SPSS Add Button button.